Sorry, you need to enable JavaScript to visit this website.

 Ji Li and Guan Li, China

-The coming of age ceremonies Ji Li (for girls) and Guan Li (for boys) are practised by the Han Chinese.
+The coming-of-age ceremonies Ji Li (for girls) and Guan Li (for boys) are practised by the Han Chinese.
 The practice is Confucian in nature and is thought to stem back to BC times.
 Generally, participants are around 18-20 years old (though in ancient times, girls were only 15) and the ceremony itself involves wearing traditional dress, listening to several speeches and engaging in moments of worship, as well as the allocation of a ‘grown up’ name.

 Bar and Bat Mitzvahs, Various Countries